 Some students live in remote communities such as logging camps, where the only phone available may be in an office.
 Trying to reach these students can be a challenge.
 You may leave messages for students but they might not always be passed along and it may take several calls to reach the student.
 Email and/or land mail can be a more effective means of communicating with students in these situations.

 The Accessability Services Office (AS) provides academic accommodations and services to all eligible TRU students, both on campus and Open Learning.
 They facilitate equal access to educational opportunities by reducing physical, attitudinal and systemic barriers which may include the following:

 - Course material and TRU-OL publications in alternative formats, for example, electronic or large print.

 - Examinations modification and accommodation based on assessments.

 - Financial aid in the form of bursaries, grants and scholarships.

-Verification of disability is required to receive services from the DSO.
-If you suspect a student has a disability, please encourage the student to contact Disability Services or you can call for information and/or guidance.
-When OL Faculty members contact Disability Services on the student’s behalf, policies associated with the Freedom of Information and Protection of Privacy Act apply.
+Verification of disability is required to receive services from AS.
+If you suspect a student has a disability, please encourage the student to contact Accessability Services or you can call for information and/or guidance.
+When OLFMs contact Accessability Services on the student’s behalf, policies associated with the Freedom of Information and Protection of Privacy Act apply.

 In order to discuss a student’s record, the student must sign a release of information.
-Disability Services does not inform OL Faculty members as to which of their students have declared that they have a disability.
-Students must voluntarily inform their instructors themselves or sign a release form from Disability Services to inform their instructors.
+Accessability Services does not inform OLFMs as to which of their students have declared that they have a disability.
+Students must voluntarily inform their instructors themselves or sign a release form from Accessability Services to inform their instructors.

-For more information on services available to students with disabilities or on instructional strategies, please contact Disability Services via e-mail at email@example.com or visit the website.
+For more information on services available to students with disabilities or on instructional strategies, please contact Accessability Services via e-mail at email@example.com or visit the website.